 This does not prevent the command from closing when the terminal closes.
 However, as mentioned above, it’s possible to use

 disown to disown the running command away from the user.
 You can also kill it in either of the methods mentioned above if you don’t want it to run anymore.

 nohup allows you to run a command in the background and keep it running.
 How?

 nohup bypasses the HUP signal (signal hang up), making it possible to run commands in the background even when the terminal is off.
 Combine this command with redirection to “/dev/null” (to prevent nohup from making a nohup.out file), and everything goes to the background with one command.

 Most terminal programs on Linux today have features built in to allow them to run in the background with little effort.
 Along with that, modern init systems (like systemd) can allow users to start programs like services at boot or whenever.

 Still, some programs on Linux lack the ability to run as a daemon or integrate with modern init systems.
 This is a real inconvenience but is understandable, as not all developers have the skill or time to add new features.

 disown are still a reality and can close the gap in moving programs like this to the background.
 They’re not perfect or fancy, but they get the job done when needed.

-If you enjoyed this Linux article, make sure to check out some of our other Linux content, like how to connect your Google account to GNOME Shell, 5 of the best Linux Distros for Windows Users in 2021, and 15 LS commands you need to know.
+If you enjoyed this Linux article, make sure to check out some of our other Linux content, like how to connect your Google account to GNOME Shell, the best Linux distros for windows users, and LS commands you need to know.